syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 DocIORenderer renderer = new DocIORenderer();

-//Sets EmbedFonts property as true, to embed fonts in resultant PDF

-renderer.Settings.EmbedFonts = true;

-//Sets EmbedCompleteFonts property as true, to embed complete font information in converted PDF

-renderer.Settings.EmbedCompleteFonts = true;

-//Sets PDF conformance level PDF/A1B or PDF/X-1a:2001 for long-term archiving

-renderer.Settings.PdfConformanceLevel = PdfConformanceLevel.Pdf_A1B;

-//Sets AutoDetectComplexScript property as true, to detect the complex scripts automatically.
+//Sets AutoDetectComplexScript property to true to detect the complex scripts automatically

 renderer.Settings.AutoDetectComplexScript = true;